alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 Capturing public posts, threads, or conversations -- even if we lose some of the context or ephemeral content -- helps preserve a record of cultural history that could otherwise be lost.

 What excites me is the small, ad-hoc projects happening everywhere.
-I see lots of people building tools to save tiny corners of the web -- the posts from a single account; the fanworks from a tight-knit community; the shared advice from a community wiki.
+I see lots of people building tools to save tiny corners of the web -- posts from a single account, fanworks from a tight-knit community, or shared advice from a community wiki.
-Every time a platform disappears or looks shaky, there's a renewed interest in salvaging the wreckage.
+Whenever a platform disappears or looks shaky, there's a renewed interest to minimise the loss.
-These grassroots efforts have been preserving social media for a long time, below the radar of big institutions.

-My scrapbook fits into this pattern.
-I save what I find interesting, memorable, or moving, and I smile whenever I look back at something I'd otherwise forgotten.
-I won't save everything.
-A small, imperfect archive is still far better than letting everything dissolve into broken links.
+Grassroots efforts can reach areas that larger institutions can't, and institutional archives provide scale, stability, and long-term preservation.
+Both are vital to capturing social media's history.

 Social media archiving will never be perfect, but it's possible.
-Although I no longer work professionally in cultural heritage, I'm still incredibly excited by the potential of this field and I can't wait to see what happens next.
+I think there's a lot of potential, and I'm excited to see how institutions rise to the challenge.